Cherish the Past, Adorn the Present, Construct for the Future

 Angel Ices is an Italian style gelateria serving authentic home-made gelato as well as teas, coffees and snacks.

-There are four shops in the village: No. 6 Shop selling Portmeirion Pottery seconds as well as preserves, wines, and confectioneries; The Prisoner Shop with souvenirs of the famous series filmed here in 1966-67, the Rob Piercy Gallery and The Ship Shop with gifts, toys, housewares and Portmeirion Pottery best-ware.
+There are three shops in the village: The Prisoner Shop with souvenirs of the famous series filmed here in 1966-67, the Rob Piercy Gallery and The Ship Shop with gifts, toys, housewares and Portmeirion Pottery best-ware, Portmeirion Pottery seconds as well as preserves, wines, and confectioneries;.

 Portmeirion has thirteen self-catering cottages let Saturday to Saturday and also Friday to Monday during the winter.
 These can be booked online or on 01766 770000.